p4ul-t/steam-share-master-ssm/README.md

 ## 🚀 Features
 - Keep Steam isolated from the network without disconnecting from the internet
 - Play shared family games simultaneously
-- Simple and intuitive interface using PyQt6
+- Simple and intuitive interface using Python 3.13 and PyQt6
 - Lightweight and easy to set up

 ## 📥 Installation